mjg123/mjg123.github.io/_posts/2018-02-08-How-to-support-new-starters.md

 Our approach here was to spend time grouping and classifying the starter's needs, discussing who could be responsible for making sure they are met.
 We also recognised that this is a _living process_ and should explicitly consider sustainability and feedback for improvement.
 We identified 6 independent roles, and made sure that each of the needs would be naturally met by a person in one of the roles.
 A few important notes:

- - People in each role are identified *before* the new starter joins
+ - Who is responsible for each role is identified *before* the new starter joins.
- - Roles are independent, but multiple roles could be filled by the same individual
+ - Roles are independent, so it's possible that multiple roles are taken care of by the same individual.
+Also recognise that people may move in or out of our team.
- - The person in a particular role is _not_ responsible for meeting each of the needs in that role.
+ - The person in a particular role is _not_ responsible for meeting each of the starter's needs.
 They _are_ responsible for noticing whether the needs are being met and providing help if necessary.

+Here are the roles we ended up with:

 ### Onboarding buddy